 No polynuclear aromatic hydrocarbons (PAHs) were detected in the sediments in the IRI-Ebb A area and the IRI-Flood Shoal area.
 The samples obtained from the Burton Island Shoal and Middle Island Shoal had low level detections for several PAH's.
 The method used to evaluate toxicity of the majority of the PAHs was to compare carbon normalized concentrations to literature derived EqP based mechanistic sediment quality guidelines called Equilibrium Partitioning Sediment Benchmarks (ESBs) (Burgess et. al. 2013).
 Sediment concentrations less than or equal to the ESB values may result in adverse effects to benthic organisms.
 The results are expressed as a ratio of the organic carbon normalized concentration to the ESB with ratios greater than 1 indicating an increased likelihood of risk to ecological receptors.
 The resulting ratios were far below the value of 1.0.
 Therefore, based on the results of the toxicological evaluation for PAHs, there appears to be low to no potential for chronic and acute toxicity to aquatic life from the proposed dredging/dewatering activities.
+Since the dredged and placed material is beachfill quality sand with little amounts of fines and low-level contaminants present, these effects are also expected to be minor.
+As such, the proposed project is not expected to violate State of Delaware water quality standards.

-5.1.11 Air Quality
+5.1.10 Air Quality